Statistics from Altmetric.com

 ▪ Further research is also needed to determine the most effective way of identifying IUGR.

 This study focused on pregnant women with a singleton fetus suspected of IUGR (failure to reach growth potential) between 36 and 41 weeks gestation.
-Comparisons between two forms of care, induction of labour versus expectant management with enhanced antenatal care, were needed to support obstetrician's decision making regarding …
+Comparisons between two forms of care, induction of labour versus expectant management with enhanced antenatal care, were needed to support obstetrician's decision making regarding mode …